olichuuwon/decentralized-exchange-app/README.md

 ## demo
 - i sound so done with life its actually hilarious
-- i am not done with life but i am just pretty unwell thank you for your kind understanding
+- i am not done with life but i am just pretty unwell
+- thank you for your kind understanding
 - https://youtu.be/ZJs-6lsv14E

+## will improve and work on project more when i have time